dbouwman/ember-fetch-monorepo-bug/README.md

 ```

 ### State 2: Ember-Fetch ^6.1.0
-- either `ember install ember-fetch` or switch to the `ember-fetch-installed` branch
+- either `ember install ember-fetch` or switch to the `ember-fetch-installed` branch and run `yarn bootstrap` in the root again.
 - run a build with `ember b`

 This will fail with a message like: